 Ashley coordinates the daily affairs of the TFA logistical needs and provides organizational support to the team.
 Ashley has a background in financial administration and retail event planning.
 She holds an honours Bachelor of Arts degree from the University of Toronto.

-Gianluca supports the communications, campaigns and digital engagement of TFA.
+Gianluca supports the partner engagement of TFA.
 Prior to joining TFA, he accumulated experience working for international organizations, think tanks and the Swiss embassy in Chile.
 Gianluca has a background in physical geography and holds a Master’s degree in International Affairs from the Graduate Institute of International and Development Studies in Geneva.

 Dr. Erwin Widodo is a scientist with over 20 years of extensive research in tropical ecology and forest management, where his time was spent on location throughout Asia working with various organizations including ICCTF, WWF, Conservation International, Wildlife Conservation Society, The Nature Conservancy and Yayasan KEHATI Indonesia.
 Dr. Widodo has a BSc in Biology from Universiti Kebangsaan Malaysia and a GLS in Global Policy and Diplomacy from Georgetown University.
 He obtained a PhD in Bio-resources Production and Energy Sciences from Kobe University.